- Passenger Health Safety - COVID-19

 I noticed that I have some symptoms, what should I do?
 Will I be reimbursed if I do not travel?

-If you show symptoms at any time in the 14 days before your flight, you should take action as soon as possible and not even travel to the airport.
-Instead you should:
+If you show symptoms at any time in the 10 days before your flight, you should:

 - Inform your general practitioner and your local health authorities, who may recommend a test for COVID-19.